Ferdinand Stoliczka: Last expedition

 Captain Trotter reported that on the 18th "he started on horseback early in the morning to examine some rocks up the stream."
 He returned tired and complained of a headache.
 He breathed heavily and coughed all night.
 The native doctor diagnosed acute bronchitis and inflammation of the lungs and treated him with brandy mixed in a cough mixture.
-At 2 p.m. he drank some port wine and "his respiration grew slower and slower, and also did his pulse, and he finally breathed his last, dying so quietly that it was impossible to say at what precise instant he passed away".
+At 2 PM he drank some port wine and "his respiration grew slower and slower, and also did his pulse, and he finally breathed his last, dying so quietly that it was impossible to say at what precise instant he passed away".

 Stoliczka died on 19 June 1874 at Murgo in Ladakh.
 His dying request was that the birds part of the scientific results of the expedition be published by Allan Octavian Hume.
 This work was finally, however, completed by Richard Bowdler-Sharpe seventeen years later.

 Dr. H. W. Bellew did the post-mortem and confirmed "spinal meningitis deteriorated by over-exertion in strenuous endeavours after information, and the great height."
 Today this is generally believed to have been Acute Mountain Sickness (AMS), a condition well known to Himalayan travellers.
 It manifests as pulmonary or cerebral oedema.
 Above 5,000 m this is fatal in about 40% of the cases.
 Conditions that aggravate it include exertion, fast ascent and alcohol, all of which were present in his case.

 In his report on the expedition, Thomas E. Gordon touched on the death of his "highly valued friend and talented companion."

 A granite obelisk is erected in his memory at the Moravian mission cemetery in Leh.
 An obituary was published in Nature on 9 July 1874 by W. T. Blanford.